verhagen/vagrant-nginx/README.md

 		[vagrant@localhost ~]$

 - Launch the CentOS machine for the first time
+	Start VirtualBox, so you can see how the _guest operating system_ is created and started.

 	    $ vagrant up
 	    $ vagrant status